VTrappler/SWE1D/README.md

 ```

 ## Examples of utilisation
+The file [test_config.ipynb](test_config.ipynb) may be more up to date with the code.
+More generally, I think the HR_config folder may not be useful anymore

+*May be obsolete below*

 The file [example.ipynb](example.ipynb) is a notebook containing a few examples on how to use the modules

 ### Animation of the evolution of the sea surface heights